2023–24 Taipei Mars season: Draft

-On March 16, 2022, the HeroBears acquired 2022 and 2023 second-round draft picks from Taichung Wagor Suns in exchange for Chou Tzu-Hua.
+On March 16, 2022, the HeroBears acquired 2022 and 2023 second-round picks from Taichung Wagor Suns in exchange for Chou Tzu-Hua.

 On June 26, 2023, the T1 League announced that the Taishin Sports Entertainment Co., Ltd. took over the participation rights of the TaiwanBeer HeroBears.

-On June 26, 2023, the T1 League announced that the Taishin acquired the draft rights from the TaiwanBeer HeroBears (2023 first-round 4th draft pick and 2023 second-round draft pick traded from Taichung Wagor Suns).
-And the Taishin acquired the second draft pick and the last draft pick (additional draft rights) in each round of 2023 T1 League draft.
+On June 26, 2023, the T1 League announced that the Taishin acquired the draft rights from the TaiwanBeer HeroBears (2023 first-round 4th pick and 2023 second-round pick traded from Taichung Wagor Suns).
+And the Taishin acquired the second pick and the last pick (additional draft rights) in each round of 2023 T1 League draft.

-On July 12, 2023, the Taishin's 2023 first-round 2nd draft pick was traded to TaiwanBeer Leopards in exchange for Huang Tsung-Han and 2024 first-round draft pick.
+On July 12, 2023, the Taishin's 2023 first-round 2nd pick was traded to TaiwanBeer Leopards in exchange for Huang Tsung-Han and 2024 first-round pick.

-On July 12, 2023, the Taishin acquired 2023 first-round 3rd draft pick from Taichung Suns in exchange for 2023 second-round 3rd draft pick and 2024 second-round draft pick.
+On July 12, 2023, the Taishin acquired 2023 first-round pick from Taichung Suns in exchange for 2023 second-round 3rd pick and 2024 second-round pick.

 On August 4, 2023, the Taishin Sports Entertainment Co., Ltd. announced to terminate cooperation with Chien Ho-Yu due to involving in violence.